Note: Files are in Adobe (PDF) format.

 Cash flow review

-The on-going cooling measures by the Singapore and Chinese Governments will continue to weigh on the sentiment of home buyers.
+The on-going cooling measures implemented by the Singapore and Chinese Governments continue to weigh on the sentiment of home buyers.
 The progress of property development projects of the Group are on track.
 However, the accounting treatment on revenue recognition for certain projects using the completion-ofconstruction method has resulted in an uneven recognition of revenues and profits.
 The Group's expanded portfolio of investment properties will smoothen out the volatility associated with the accounting treatment in recognising the property development profits.

 The Group's executive condominium project, Austville Residences has obtained temporary occupation permit in April 2014 and thus the Group will recognise the development profits in Q2 2014.
 In addition, the Group also expects to finalise the divestment of the special purpose vehicles which undertake the orchardgateway development project to Oversea-Chinese Banking Corporation Limited during the year.

 The Group remains optimistic about its engineering and construction businesses as the construction demand in Singapore for 2014 is expected to remain relatively strong.
 With the tight foreign labour policies implemented by the Singapore Government, the Group will continue to strive to raise productivity through improving its work processes and introducing new technology in its operations and project execution.

 Against a backdrop of the impact of policy changes in the automotive industry in Singapore, the Group is cautiously optimistic that there will be sustained demand for WBL's luxury and premium marques across its diverse portfolio of brands.
 At the same time, the Group will continue to focus on growing its automotive businesses and building its position as a leading premium car distributor in the Asia-Pacific region.